moikoros/help/docs/index.md

 ## What about Byfron?

 Ah yes, the upcoming anticheat which is actually an anti tamper.
-It's going to be easily bypassed but let's sit down for a second.
+It's going to be easily bypassed, but let's sit down for a second.

 Why are people worrying about Byfron?
 Roblox only mentioned Byfron in order to address the concerns of investors.